Gale: Etymology

 The word gale is derived from the Middle English gale, a general word for wind of any strength, even a breeze.
 This word is probably of North Germanic origin, related to Icelandic gola (breeze) and Danish gal (furious, mad), which are both from Old Norse gala (to sing), from Proto-Germanic *galaną (to roop, sing, charm), from Proto-Indo-European *gʰel- (to shout, scream, charm away).
+Well into the nineteenth century, English-speaking seafarers still referred to relatively modest windspeeds as a 'gale,' if qualified by the kind of sail that could reasonably be set in those conditions (e.g., topsail gale or topgallant gale).